Financial-Times/dotcom-page-kit/packages/anvil-server-resource-hints/readme.md

 # anvil-server-resource-hints

 This package provides functions to help applications track and send [resource hints] for the assets they use.
+Resource hints enable developers to optimise the delivery of certain resources.

 [resource hints]: https://www.w3.org/TR/resource-hints/